eyedeekay/sam-forwarder/USAGE.md

 samcatd is a daemon which runs a group of forwarding proxies to provide services over i2p independent of the router.
 It also serves as a generalized i2p networking utility for power-users.
+Think of it as a Swiss-army knife for the SAM API.

 usage:
 ------